 A man-in-the-middle attack (also described as monster-in-the-middle, or MITM) describes a very specific attack in which the attacker sits between the two victims (in this case, you and the server).
 Both sides are victims because both sides are tricked into thinking they are communicating directly with each other when in fact they are talking through a third party, the attacker.

-Of course, in reality, a man-in-the-middle attacker does not have to be a man or even a single person.
+Of course, in reality, a man-in-the-middle attacker does not have to be a man, monster or even a single person.
 It could be a group of people, but it’s most likely simply a piece of software operated by a nefarious individual or group.

 In the case of DNS, the solution to the MITM problem is HTTPS (Hypertext Transfer Protocol Secure).

-HTTP stands for Hypertext Transfer Protocol and was developed in the 1990s.
-Since 1997, HTTP has been the de-facto standard to exchange structured text — I.E. websites — across the web.
+HTTP, Hypertext Transfer Protocol, was developed in the 1990s.
+Since 1997, HTTP has been the de-facto standard to exchange structured text—i.e., websites—across the web.

 HTTPS significantly improved the security of HTTP in the late 2000s.
-The S stands for secure, and currently, relies on two main protocols for encryption: SSL (Secure Sockets Layer) and TLS (Transport Layer Security) for security.
+The S stands for secure, and currently relies on TLS (Transport Layer Security) for security.
 TLS’s predecessor SSL has increasingly become redundant and is no longer supported by modern browsers.

-So as long every site uses HTTPS, and as long as we check each site we visit for the green lock in the browser bar, we are theoretically safe from these man-in-the-middle attacks.
+So as long every site uses HTTPS, and as long as we check each site we visit for the lock in the browser bar, we are for the most part safe from these man-in-the-middle attacks.

-If we navigate to a new site and find that the connection is not being encrypted (no lock or even a “not secure” warning), it is impossible to know if the site doesn’t support encryption (in which case we might publicly shame them and avoid them until they do), or whether we are victim to a man-in-the-middle attack.
+If we navigate to a new site and find that the connection is not being encrypted (no lock or even a “not secure” warning), it is impossible to know if the site doesn’t support encryption (in which case we might publicly shame them and avoid them until they do) or whether we are victim to a man-in-the-middle attack.

 Even if a site requires you to connect to their site through an encrypted channel, a man-in-the-middle attack might encrypt the connection, leading the site to believe everything is fine, when, in fact, the connection between the attacker and the user remains unencrypted.